Insta360Develop/Desktop-CameraSDK-Cpp/README.md

 Using the **DownloadCameraFile** interface allows downloading existing media from the camera or SD card to the local device.

 A callback can be set to obtain the current file download process.
-This interface is called synchronously; it returns only after the download is complete or has failed.&#x20;
+This interface is called synchronously; it returns only after the download is complete or has failed.

 > **Note:**
 >